vipin-tech/vipin-oldweb/_posts/2019-10-27-pythoncollections.md

 The defaultdict in contrast will simply create any items that you try to access (provided of course they do not exist yet).The defaultdict is also a dictionary-like object and provides all methods provided by a dictionary.
 However, the point of difference is that it takes the first argument (default_factory) as a default data type for the dictionary.

-4. OrderedDict
-An OrderedDict is a dictionary subclass that remembers the order in which that keys were first inserted.
+* An OrderedDict is a dictionary subclass that remembers the order in which that keys were first inserted.
 When iterating over an ordered dictionary, the items are returned in the order their keys were first added.
 Since an ordered dictionary remembers its insertion order, it can be used in conjunction with sorting to make a sorted dictionary:

 + regular dictionary